 Repeal of Permission to Contact is the first of many steps the NCAA needs to take to do right by Division I transfers.
 Last Wednesday afternoon, the NCAA altered one major pillar of its current transfer regime.
-Starting October 15, where a student-athlete who previously sought to change schools needed to secure a release from … Continue reading A big step forward, but NCAA Division I transfers are still “basically screwed”
+Starting October 15, where a student-athlete who previously sought to change schools needed to secure a release from … Continue reading A step forward for NCAA Division I transfers, but major hurdles remain

 Kathy Twist, Senior Associate Athletic Director for Sports Administration & Senior Woman Administrator, Sharon Nolan-Weiss, UB Director of Equity, Diversity & Inclusion, and Nellie Drew, Sports Law professor, will be presenting a panel discussion on diversity and inclusion in athletics on June 19th in Albany.
 The presentation, entitled "Diversity & Inclusion in Athletics: Legalities, Policies … Continue reading UB Panel to Present on Diversity & Inclusion in Athletics at National Conference